tysonwu/cmc-scraper/readme.md

 - The scraper defaults to scrape data for daily top 150 ranked coins.
 This number can be adjusted in the `CONFIG` session inside the script

 - Sample output is shown in `output` folder.
+- As at June 2021, coinmarketcap has changed his website with dynamic data loading added,and hence many previous scrapers stopped working.
+This script make uses of selenium and manual scrolling, which might be pretty slow, but result is more promised.